Kimpton22/Tutorials-And-Guides/PyRAI2MD/Case Study 4: Machine Learned - Nonadiabatic Molecular Dynamics/Step-by-Step.md

 6. sampling – the input to generate ML-NAMD simulations

 # Step 1: Initial condition
+This will run a Wigner sampling on the reactant and will create the folders for the initial conditions.
+This folder should contain the following:
+3. {}

 How to run:
 ``python3 traj_generator.py control``

 Output:
 1. {filename}-[1–###] – subfolders for ML-NAMD simulations
-2. runset-[0–20] – submission script for grouped ML-NAMD simulations
+2. runset-[1-##] – submission script for grouped ML-NAMD simulations
 3. runall.sh – script to submit all ML-NAMD simulations